startwind/forrest/docs/formats/yaml-format.md

     description: 'Login into the docker container'
     runnable: false
     prompt: 'docker exec -it worker /bin/bash'

+  files-tar-decompress:
+    name: 'files:tar:decompress'
+    description: 'Decompress the given tar file'
+    prompt: 'tar -zxvf ${filename}'
+    parameters:
+      filename:
+        name: tar file
+        description: Tar file that should be extracted
+        type: forrest_filename
+        file-formats:
+          - tar.gz
+          - tar
 ```

 ## Command fields

 - **runnable** [default: true] - if set to false Forrest will only show the command and not run it.
-This is the case if a command can be harmful or it does not return.
+This is the case if a command can be harmful or it does not return. *IMPORTANT: the parameters identifier must correspond to the parameter in the prompt.*

+- **parameters** [optional] - The parameter field helps specifying and validating the parameter.
+It can also help predefine values or define enums.
+  - **name** - The name of the parameter.
+  - **description** - The description of the parameter.
+Will be shown when the user has to enter the value.
+  - **type** - The type of the value.
+This will help validating the parameter and will provide new functionality based on the type.
+  - **file-formats** - dd